Why we now have more to fear than fear itself

 Many disinformation viruses have infected minds and our bodies this decade, not just our media and social networks.

-It’s the not the ”woke mind virus” that Elon Musk decries, designed and incubates in the schools he blames for his child rejecting him, but the same deep, deliberate poisons about race, religion that have blighted hearts and stoked hatred for hundreds of years in the United States.
+It’s not the ”woke mind virus” that Elon Musk decries, designed and incubates in the schools he blames for his child rejecting him, but the same deep, deliberate poisons about race, religion that have blighted hearts and stoked hatred for hundreds of years in the United States.

 Viral lies poisoned civic discourse that was already disrupted by the loss of local media institutions that produced civic information, clouding minds with fear, uncertainty, and doubt, ultimately dividing our nation against itself.